dfirtrack/dfirtrack/README.md

 * `virtualenv`,
 * `xlwt`.

 **Note that there is no `settings.py` in this repository.** [This file](https://github.com/stuhli/dfirtrack_ansible/blob/master/roles/dfirtrack/templates/settings.py.j2) is submitted via Ansible or has to be copied and configured by hand.
-That will be changed in the future (see issues for more information).
+More detailled instructions are provided in the [Wiki](https://github.com/stuhli/dfirtrack/wiki/Installation).

 ## Docker Environment